JnsLns/ptb_experiment_template/README.md

 so that each participant will see a different block order.
 Obviously, this only comes to effect if blocks are used (see 'tg.s.useTrialBlocks').

+# TriallistCols and similar (integrate with existing col structs doc)

+% Fields and number of columns for tg.s.triallistCols (struct holding column
+% indices of trial matrix).

+tg.s.triallistCols.trialID = 1;
+tg.s.triallistCols.block = 2;
+tg.s.triallistCols.tgt = 2;
+tg.s.triallistCols.horzPos = 3:5;
+tg.s.triallistCols.vertPos = 6:8;

+% Say you have three stimulus items in each display.
+To get the horizontal
+% positions of all items in, say, trial 10, do:

+horzPosAll = tg.triallist(10, tg.s.triallistCols.horzPos);

+% Now say in each trial one of the three stimuls items plays a special
+% role, for instance as a target item.
+In each trial you use a the column
+% number 'tg.s.triallistCols.tgt' to store which of the three items is the
+% target.
+So to get the horizontal position of the target item in a given
+% trial, say 20, do:

+% get which of the three items is the target item in trial 20 tgtItemNumber = tg.triallist(20, tg.s.triallistCols.tgt);
+% then combine that info with the column numbers for horizontal positions
+% to retrieve the target items' horizontal position. horzPosTgt = tg.triallist(20, tg.s.triallistCols.horzPos(tgtItemNumber));

+% The names (triallist, triallistCols, resCols) are admittedly a little
+% cumbersome, which represents a tradeoff against accessibility.
+Rename the
+% variables yourself when working with, to arrive at less code.

+% Temporary rename
+tl = tg.triallist;
+tCols = tg.s.triallistCols;

+% This is the same as the entire previous example: horzPosTgt = tl(20, tCols.horzPos(tl(20, tCols.tgt)));